 Khaketi Wine Tour: How to Find the Best Wine in Georgia

-Both Ramaz and the Aboviani family told us that the road to the Kakheti was very easy and flat.
-Lie, a huge lie.
-There are at least 40 kilometers uphill.
+Both Ramaz and the Aboviani family told us that the road to Kakheti was very easy and flat.
+A huge lie.
+There are at least 40 kilometers of uphill.

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)